kerpa/TwitterAnalysis/README.md

 # TwitterAnalysis
- A quick a analysis of vicinitas dataset of netflix 3,200 last tweets
+ A quick data processing of vicinitas dataset of netflix 3,200 last tweets.
+ The goal is to make this dataset useful in tableau software